-Achieving and supporting diversity in the workplace is important to us: it isn't just about complying with the law it's about recognising and valuing each other's differences and treating each other fairly.
+Achieving and supporting diversity and inclusion in the workplace is important to us: it isn't just about complying with the law it's about recognising and valuing each other's differences and treating each other fairly.

 We want to recognise everybody's worth regardless of their age, disability, gender, race, sexual orientation, religion or belief and ensure equality across all areas.
 We want to respect others, and be a sensitive and understanding employer who celebrates the diversity of its workforce.